shrinerb/shrine/doc/changing_location.md

 end
 ```

-We can now deploy this change.
+We can now deploy this change to production so new file uploads will be stored in
+the new location.

-## 2. Moving existing files
+## 2. Move existing files

-To move existing files to new location, we can run the following script:
+To move existing files to new location, run the following script.
+It fetches
+the photos in batches, downloads the image, and re-uploads it to the new location.
+We only need to migrate the files in `:store` storage need to be migrated as the files
+in `:cache` storage will be uploaded to the new location on promotion.

 ```rb
 Photo.paged_each do |photo|